 Red TapeThese peaks are probably most famous for their "red tape".
 I won't even try and match the wonderful history of the ranch that Grant provided on his Culebra Peak page.
 Check it out for additional information.

 For climbing Vermejo, Purgatoire and neighboring "Alamosito" peak, you must first contact Cielo Vista Ranch.
-The contact information changed in early 2013, and the new contact is Sam Wilson, via email at [email protected] or call 417-276-6942.
+The contact information changed in early 2014, and the ranch has set up a new website for booking climbs: Cielo Vista Ranch, at this time it is unsure how they are handling booking for trips to climb Vermejo and Purgatoire peaks.
 They typically only allow one or two trips up these peaks annually as they are much less popular than Culebra Peak and Red Mountain to the north.
 The cost for this climb was $150 for all three mountains when we climbed in July of 2008, and from people I know who climbed them in 2011, the price was the same.

 A minimum of 5 climbers is typically required.
 The ranch begins taking climbing reservations usually sometime in May.
 The date of the climb will likely be in Mid-July, and is subject to the ranch's discretion.
 Our climb was on July 12, 2008 and we were originally reserved as a group of 7, but two additional climbers were added to our group by the ranch.

 In the past the ranch has offered an "all you can climb" special rate, however, in 2008 when I inquired about this deal they said they were not doing so this year.
 If they allow this in the future, it can be an excellent opportunity to climb these and the other peaks on their property.
 Not sure if such an opportunity will ever re-present itself, but might be worth an inquiry.

 As with Culebra and Red, there is NO access to these peaks from the east side of the range.